project-zot/zot/examples/README.md

   }
 ```

-to login using openid dex provider use http://127.0.0.1:8080/auth/login?provider=dex
+To login using openid dex provider use http://127.0.0.1:8080/auth/login?provider=dex

+NOTE: Social login is not supported by command line tools, or other software responsible for pushing/pulling
+images to/from zot.
+Given this limitation, if openif authentication is enabled in the configuration, API keys are also enabled
+implicitly, as a viable alternative authentication method for pushing and pulling container images.

 ### Session based login